simka1911/first-contributions/README.md

 It is possible to use different git configuration for each repo.
 For example you can have public/private or work/private emails on the same machine.

 By default you will most probably have global email and name already configured.

 In order to use alternate identity for this repository you have to set it up.
+Change to the repository directory if you are not already there and:

 ```
 git config user.name "Your-visible-name"
 ```
 ```
 git config user.email "your-alternate-email@example.com"
 ```

-Be careful to *not* use the `--global` flag unless you want to set it up for *all* repositories on your machine.
+Be careful to **not** use the `--global` flag unless you want to set it up for **all** repositories on your machine.

 You can verify that the properties have been set with these commands
 ```